 Where to Find Your Global Entry Expiration Date

-If you don’t recall your Global Entry approval date or can’t find your Global Entry membership card, you can find your Global Entry expiration date when you log into your Trusted Traveler Program (TTP) account at https://ttp.cbp.dhs.gov/.
+If you don’t recall your Global Entry approval date or lost your Global Entry membership card, you can find your Global Entry expiration date when you log into your Trusted Traveler Program (TTP) account at https://ttp.cbp.dhs.gov/.
 (The Trusted Traveler Program (TTP) website replaced the Global Online Enrollment System (GOES) on October 1, 2017 so references to GOES refer to the older version of the website.)
 If you have not signed into your GOES account since you first applied for Global Entry you will have to re-register for a login.gov account.

 Does Global Entry Renewal Require an Interview?